Upstart Holdings call volume above normal and directionally bullish

-Bullish option flow detected in Upstart (UPST) Holdings with 24,404 calls trading, 1.1x expected, and implied vol increasing over 1 point to 91.32%.
-11/29 weekly 75 calls and 11/29 weekly 77 calls are the most active options, with total volume in those strikes near 5,600 contracts.
-The Put/Call Ratio is 0.19.
+Bullish option flow detected in Upstart (UPST) Holdings with 57,682 calls trading, 1.5x expected, and implied vol increasing over 4 points to 90.29%.
+11/29 weekly 80 calls and Dec-24 72 puts are the most active options, with total volume in those strikes near 10,700 contracts.
+The Put/Call Ratio is 0.43.
 Earnings are expected on February 11th.

 Don't Miss our Black Friday Offers: